July 25, 2007

 August 11, 1993

 Every generation delivers new trappings and challenges for youth.
 Today's kids are asked to be more independent than were their parents (though probably less so than their immigrant great-grandparents).
-Television and technology make them more worldly wise.
+Television and technology make them more worldly-wise.
 They're creatures of pop culture to a degree unknown to their ancestors.
-And, the odds are that they will have to make their way in a less stable world than their parents found.Yet for all that's different about childhood through the ages, kids will be kids.
+And, they will make their way in a world of less stability and greater opportunity.Yet for all that's different about childhood through the ages, kids will be kids.